 - City funds technical or legal assistance needed to form a housing cooperative. - Partner-led project with a nonprofit developer, land trust, or housing cooperative in which City contributes funds or land to the project. - City-led affordable housing development project with city-owned land banking.
-City can provide funds or land and help with parcel assembly. - Offering assistance to an existing land trust or housing cooperative, such as such as conveying City-owned land or contribute funds to an existing non-profit land trust, providing information about the programs to prospective participants, technical assistance in the permitting and development process, or providing down payment assistance to lower the owner's share purchase price.
+City can provide funds or land and help with parcel assembly. - Offering assistance to an existing land trust or housing cooperative, such as conveying Cityowned land or contributing funds to an existing nonprofit land trust, providing information about the programs to prospective participants, technical assistance in the permitting and development process, or providing down payment assistance to lower the owner's share purchase price.